Fundraising ideas for nonprofit New Year’s Resolutions include getting rid of the old and welcoming the new. That’s particularly valuable this year!

-Are you making New Year’s Resolutions for Non-Profits?
+Are you making New Year’s Resolutions??
 As a non-profit, it is important to review what you’ve been doing in the past year.
 Find out what is really working and what is largely a waste of time.
 The most important thing non-profits can change in the new year is the amount of time they spend engaging online and offline with donors and board members.
 We’re sharing 10 New Year’s Resolution Tips that will improve your attitude for fundraising in the New Year.

 10 New Year’s Resolution Tips for Non-Profits